tjelvar-olsson/tjelvar-olsson.github.io/_drafts/how-to-set-up-clean-python-development-environments-using-pip-and-virtualenv.md

 I illustrated how you could use a static code generator (``cookiecutter``) to create a basic template to develop a Python package.

-Now suppose that you wanted to develop an awesome Python package named "awesome".
-You would then set up a basic structure for your project using you Git hosted Cookiecutter template.
+Now suppose that we want to develop a Python package named "awesome".
+Let us use a Git hosted Cookiecutter template to create a basic project layout.

 ```bash
 $ cookiecutter gh:tjelvar-olsson/cookiecutter-pypackage